 At this time, you have to copy and paste the filtered rows.

-- For doing this, click your right mouse button after selecting the filtered rows.
+- To do this, click your right mouse button after selecting the filtered rows.

 - Following, choose the Copy option from the context menu.